 - 1 My dad's very tall and thin, with a big nose.
 He looks a bit like a tall, thin bird!
-He has blond hair and blue eyes, which is typical of Sweden - his grandmother was from Sweden.
+He has blond hair and blue eyes, which is typical of Sweden his grandmother was from Sweden.
 Um, he looks a bit serious, but he isn't, really.
-He's very funny - he has a great sense - 2 I think my dad's quite good-looking.
-He's not very tall a bit taller than me - and he still has his hair: it was dark, but it's grey now.
-He's not thin, but he isn't overweight - he's careful about what he eats.
-And he's got a lovely smile. - 3 My dad's short and thin, and he wears glasses.
+He's very funny he has a great sense of humor. - 2 I think my dad's very good-looking.
+He's not very tall a little bit taller than me - and he still has his hair: it was dark, but it's gray now.
+He's not thin, but he isn't overweight.
+He's careful about what he eats.
+And he has an amazing smile. - 3 My dad's short and thin, and he wears glasses.
 He isn't exactly good-looking, but he's not unattractive, either.
-He's very friendly, and very talkative - in fact, he never stops talking. - b 1.12 Focus on the instructions and make sure Sts understand height, hair, weight, and smile.
+He's very friendly, and very talkative.
+In fact, he never stops talking. - b 1.12 Focus on the instructions and make sure Sts understand height, hair, weight, and smile.